Under the NI Protocol, from 1 January 2021, the EU Pet Travel Regulation will continue to apply to travel into and between NI/EU Member States.

 Will my pet be subject to checks if I am returning to NI from GB?

 Yes.
 EU regulations require checks in respect of pet movements for pets entering the EU (including NI) from third counties.
-On 1 January 2021 it is expected that a number of pet owners will be unable to comply with the EU Pet Travel Regulation, for movement of pets between GB and NI, for example, pet owners who have already travelled from NI to GB and intend to return following the Christmas period.
-Pets travelling from GB to NI will therefore not be subject to routine compliance checks until 01 February 2021.
+From1 January 2021 it was expected that a number of pet owners will be unable to comply with the EU Pet Travel Regulation, to allow time for these changes to be communicated and allow travellers time to prepare for the new documentary and health requirements, there will be no routine checks carried out on those travelling with pets from GB to NI until 1 July 2021, travellers will then be expected to be fully compliant from that date.
 However, officials will reserve the right to undertake checks should there be a suspicion of illegal activity or welfare concerns.

 Where can I get a pet passport and how much will it cost?

 You can obtain a pet passport directly from one of the veterinary practices participating in the pet travel scheme, (see link below for details).
 The price of consultation and advice, rabies testing, any necessary vaccinations and issuing documents, is set by each individual vet.
 Please speak to your vet about the cost if preparing to travel with your pet.

 Will my pet require a rabies vaccination for travelling to Northern Ireland from GB?

 Yes, a rabies vaccination will be required and you need to make sure your pet is microchipped first, or the vaccination will not count.
 The pet must be must be at least 12 weeks old before vaccination and you must wait 21 days from the date of the rabies vaccination before travelling and the vaccine must be in date at the time of travel.

 I am concerned that the rabies vaccination will have a detrimental effect on the health of my pet?